mbarkhau/sbk/lit/140_primes.md

         yield (n, k)
 ```

 For the tests we'll be nice and not download the file for every test run and instead use a local copy.
-Note that the `a014234_verify` uses assertions internally and the assertions of the test itself just make sure that the content had some entries that were yielded (which wouldn't be the case if `content` were empty for example).
+Note that `a014234_verify` uses assertions internally and the assertions of the test itself just make sure that the content had some entries that were yielded (which wouldn't be the case if `content` were empty for example).

 ```python